 Expo Tutorial

-This guide will walk you through setting up Composify in your Expo project.
-We'll assume you already have an Expo project with Expo Router up and running.
-If not, start with the Expo getting started guide first.
+This guide walks you through integrating Composify into an Expo project.
+We assume you already have an Expo project with Expo Router set up.
+If not, follow the Expo getting started guide first.

-First, make sure the mock API from our prerequisites guide is running on http://localhost:9000.
-We'll use it to read and write our page content.
+Before we begin, make sure your mock API is running on port 9000.
+(See Prerequisites for setup instructions.)
+We'll use this API to store and retrieve page content.

 /* components/Heading.tsx */

-import { type FC, type PropsWithChildren } from 'react';
+import type { FC, PropsWithChildren } from 'react';

 type Props = PropsWithChildren<{